 What is a Debt Yield?

 Debt yield is a risk measure for mortgage lenders and measures how much a lender can recoup their funds in the case of default from its owner.
 The ratio evaluates the percentage return a lender can receive if the owner defaults on the loan and the lender decide to dispose of the mortgaged property.

 The ratio is popular while evaluating real estate but can be used for the valuation of a yield of any project or asset that earns income.
 It values both leverage and risk at the same time and it can be used over the life of the loan while remaining consistent.

-This is a standalone metric that does not use interest rates, amortization schedule, LTV or any other variables.
+This is a standalone metric that does not use interest rates, amortization schedule of loans, LTV or any other variables.

 Debt Yield Formula